geosolutions-it/MapStore2/docs/user-guide/binary-demo-package.md

 Linux: `./mapstore2_startup.sh`

-Point you browser to: [http://localhost:8800/mapstore](http://localhost:8800/mapstore)
+Point your browser to: [http://localhost:8800/mapstore](http://localhost:8800/mapstore)

 To stop MapStore2 simply do: